A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: The Components of Fairness Metrics for Decision-Making

 \textit{Between whom is it distributed?}

 Most contemporary theories of justice focus on individuals, understood as bearers of utility, capabilities, or rights~\cite{sen1980equality}.
 Theories of discrimination, instead, relate to socially salient groups \cite{sep-discrimination}.
-We can strike a compromise between the two views if we focus on "relevant positions," a concept we adapt from John Rawls \cite[§16, pp. 81-86]{rawls1999theory}.
-In our approach, relevant positions are types of individuals that are representative of salient inequalities in the context to which the question of fairness relates.\footnote{Here, we draw from \citet{castro2022representative}.}

-\begin{definition} \emph{Relevant positions} are types of individuals that have comparable moral claims to receive the same utility, but probably do not receive the same utility. \end{definition}

-In order to identify the relevant positions in a concrete case, we need to focus on two distinct components: 1) what makes it the case that \textit{certain individual types} (classes of people) have roughly the same claims to utility?; 2) what are the most likely sources of inequality?
-Once these two questions have been answered for a given system, we can define the relevant social positions as the people who have comparable claims to utility, but who we expect not to receive the same utility due to the defined sources of inequalities.

-\paragraph{What makes it the case that \textit{certain individual types} (classes of people) have roughly the same claims to utility?} The first question is ethical and must be answered in a context-sensitive manner.
-For example, there are contexts where individuals who are equal in their needs should be treated equally; in other contexts, it seems morally appropriate to only treat people equally who deserve the same, e.g., because of their actual or potential contribution \cite{miller1999principles}.
-In other contexts, yet, everyone should be considered to have an equal claim to what is being distributed \cite{miller1999principles}.
-We will refer to this as the \textit{claims differentiator}.

-\begin{definition} A \emph{claim differentiator} is a factor that makes it that people have equal or different moral claims to utility.
-This could be factors such as need or contribution.
-There could also be no claim differentiator, in which case everyone has equal claims to utility. \footnote{The claim differentiator corresponds to the \textit{justifier} described by \citet{loi2021fair}.} \end{definition}

-\paragraph{What are the most likely sources of inequality?} This question is, broadly speaking, sociological and asks us to think about different causes of inequality that affect the prediction-based decision-making system.

-\begin{definition} A \emph{source of inequality} causes inequalities that affect the prediction-based decision-making system.
-We are considering sources that occur at the group level and that lead to groups being unlikely to receive the same utilities from a prediction-based decision-making system. \end{definition}

-One fruitful framework to think about the sources of inequality is the one provided by \citet{friedler2016possibility}, which has subsequently been expanded by \citet{hertweck2021moral}. \citet{friedler2016possibility} propose three layers: \begin{itemize} \item \textit{Construct Space (CS)}: consists of an individual’s characteristics we would like to base decisions on \item \textit{Observed Space (OS)}: consists of the measurements of the characteristics in the construct space that we actually base decisions on, i.e., the features present in a data set \item \textit{Decision Space (DS)}: represents the decisions of the prediction-based decision-making system \end{itemize}

-\citet{hertweck2021moral} add one more layer to be considered, at the bottom of the chain of inequality causes: \begin{itemize} \item \textit{Potential Space (PS)}: represents an individual’s innate potential to develop the characteristics in the construct space. \end{itemize}
+We focus on a conception of "relevant groups", placing causal constraints on what qualifies \textit{a group} in a way that is relevant to group fairness.
+In our framework, relevant groups are defined by a \textit{weak causal link} in the context of the prediction-based decision in question.